'Unfounded' Bullying Accusations Sidelined Head Of Grand Canyon For 5 Months

 The federal investigation was launched in October.
 Soon after, the National Park Service removed Lehnertz from her post and reassigned her to an unspecified position at regional headquarters in Denver.

-In an October 2018 email to employees obtained by E&E News, acting regional director Kate Hammond said Lehnertz was reassigned "to protect the integrity of the OIG's investigation into these allegations."
+In an October 2018 email to employees obtained by E&E News, Acting Regional Director Kate Hammond said Lehnertz was reassigned "to protect the integrity of the OIG's investigation into these allegations."

 Jon Jarvis, former director of the National Park Service during the Obama administration, said removing a park superintendent like this is rare and he believes, in this case, the agency overreacted.
 He hired Lehnertz for the job running Grand Canyon in 2016.